What To Eat For Your Body Type

-If you’ve been following me for a while, you probably know there are four basic body types—adrenal, ovary, liver and thyroid—and that getting healthy and losing weight depends upon eating for your body type rather than a cookie cutter plan.
+If you’ve been following me for a while, you probably already know there are four basic body types—adrenal, ovary, liver, and thyroid—and that getting healthy and losing weight will depend on eating for what your specific body type needs, rather than relying on a cookie cutter plan.

-But how do you know what you should be eating for your body type, and whether or not you’re eating for the right one?
+So how do you know what to eat for your body type and whether or not you’re eating for the right one?

-Well, one easy way to find out which body type you are is to take the free quiz I’ve developed, which you can do right here.
-There’s also a more comprehensive quiz, which you can find in my book, The 7 Principles of Fat Burning.
-The results are usually pretty straightforward, and you’ll learn more toward one body type than the others.
+Well, one easy way to find out which body type you have is to take the free quiz I’ve developed.
+You can do it right here.
+There are also more comprehensive quizzes, which you can find in my book, The 7 Principles of Fat Burning.
+The results are usually pretty straightforward, and you’ll lean more toward one body type than the others.

-Once you’ve figured out which body type you are, you can pretty much skip straight to that eating plan, customizing it to fit your preferences.
-But if you’re a mixed body type, or you feel like you’re all body types, then the best thing to do is start with the adrenal body type (which I’ll outline later on in this article along with the rest of the eating plans).
+Once you’ve figured out which body type you have, you can pretty much skip straight to the “what to eat” eating plan, customizing it to fit your preferences.
+But if you’re a mixed body type or you feel like you’re under all the body types, then the best thing to do is start with the adrenal body type (which I’ll outline later on in this article along with the rest of the eating plans).

 Well, from working with some 40,000 patients over the past 25 years, I’ve found that around 80% of the people are adrenal, so it’s highly likely you fit into that category.
-The trick is that whichever eating plan you are on should feel right to you, so you can just start with the adrenal plan, and if it doesn’t feel good, or just doesn’t seem to click with you, you can just move straight on to a different plan.
+The trick is whichever eating plan you are on should feel right to you.
+If it doesn’t feel good or just doesn’t seem to click with you, you can move straight on to a different plan.

 Now, let’s get into what these different eating plans are!